input-output-hk/marlowe-doc/docs/developer-tools/runtime/services/marlowe-sync.md

   These are: marlowe sync, marlowe header sync, marlowe bulk sync, and marlowe query.

-  The marlowe sync protocol is a synchronization protocol which follows the history of a specific marlowe contract.
+  The marlowe sync protocol is a synchronization protocol which follows the history of a specific Marlowe contract.

   The marlowe header sync protocol is a synchronization protocol which scans the chain for new Marlowe contracts and presents them as a compact summary called a header.